 About My Family

 I have been married to my beautiful bride, Amanda, since 2006.
-We have five children—Benjamin, Timothy, Joshua, Elijah and Deborah.
+We have five children—Benjamin, Timothy, Joshua, Elijah, and Deborah.

-I am a disabled veteran of three services—U.S. Army, Air Force and Navy—a Chaplain in the Civil Air Patrol and an associate pastor at our local church.
-We live in Colorado Springs, where my wife is an active-duty Space Force officer.
-I love to smoke meats, go for walks, study God’s Word and travel with my family.
+I am a disabled veteran of three branches of service—U.S. Army, Air Force, and Navy—a Chaplain in the Civil Air Patrol, and a Church Revitalization consultant.
+We live in the Huntsville, Alabama, area, where my wife is an active-duty Space Force officer.

-I am a disabled veteran of three services—U.S. Army, Air Force and Navy—a Chaplain in the Civil Air Patrol and an associate pastor at our local church.
-We live in Colorado Springs, where my wife is an active-duty Space Force officer.
-I love to smoke meats, go for walks, study God’s Word and travel with my family.
+I am a disabled veteran of three branches of service—U.S. Army, Air Force, and Navy—a Chaplain in the Civil Air Patrol, and a Church Revitalization consultant.
+We live in the Huntsville, Alabama, area, where my wife is an active-duty Space Force officer.

 About My Ministry